InScrompT/formzend/README.md

 #### 4. That's it 🎉!

 From now on, when someone submits that form, we'll forward you the data as email.

+## Thanks

+This project is heavily inspired by, or to be more exact, copied from the very old [FormSpree.io](https://github.com/formspree/formspree).
+Used to love it, but they're now cramping in features and trying to do a lot of stuffs.

+This project just plans on resurrecting the old FormSpree.
+No extra bells and whistles.
+Just does what it does.